 Scotland isn't a well-known sporting hot spot, but this makes it that much more alluring.
 Get away from the crowds and see where the ancient rock of this country can take you.
 Meeting other "Munro Baggers" and climbers might send you off on an entirely new adventure.
 Enhance your Cairngorms rock climbing trip with a trip to a regional mountain railroad, a distillery, or even a notable castle to the south for a full Sottish immersion.

 What is the Weather Like

 The weather in Scotland, particularly the Highlands, can be volatile.
 It is temperate and oceanic, with winters generally moderate because of the Gulf Stream.
 Summers are usually warm, though climbers should expect rainy weather as well.

-Which language is predominantly spoken in the Cairngorms region?
+Which language is predominantly spoken in the Scotland region?